Collision Course (EP): Commercial performance

 Collision Course debuted at number one on the US Billboard 200 chart, selling 368,000 copies in its first week, according to Nielsen Soundscan.
 This became Jay-Z eighth US number one album and Linkin Park's second.
-It also became the first EP ever to top the chart since Alice in Chains' Jar of Flies in 1994.
+It also became the second EP ever to top the chart, preceded by Alice in Chains' Jar of Flies in 1994.
 In its second week, the EP dropped to number nine on the chart, selling an additional 186,000 copies.
 In its third week, the EP dropped to number ten on the chart, selling 236,000 more copies.
 In its fourth week, the EP climbed to number eight on the chart, selling 283,000 more copies.
 As of August 2009, the EP has sold 1,934,000 copies in the US.
 On August 15, 2017, the EP was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over two million units in the United States.